BronzeCrab/guitar-notes/readme.md

 # Rust, Bevy based guitarist helper

-It can:
+This projects is aimed to help guitarists to convert any tabs to any tunning they want.
+It also can help beginner guitarists to learn notes, chords and experiment with different tunnings.

+## Features

-- show all 6 strings with notes on different frets
+- it can show all 6 strings with notes on different frets

 - by default standard tunning (`E A D G A E`)